Security-Onion-Solutions/securityonion-docs/dashboards.rst

 The easiest way to get started is to click the query drop down box and select one of the pre-defined dashboards.
 These pre-defined dashboards cover most of the major data types that you would expect to see in a Security Onion deployment: :ref:`nids` alerts from :ref:`suricata`, protocol metadata logs from :ref:`zeek` or :ref:`suricata`, endpoint logs, and firewall logs.

+Under the query bar, you’ll notice colored bubbles that represent the individual components of the query.
+If you want to remove part of the query, you can click the X in the corresponding bubble to remove it and run a new search.

 If you would like to save your own personal queries, you can bookmark them in your browser.
 If you would like to customize the default queries for all users, please see the :ref:`soc-customization` section.

 Time Picker